MaFIaTH/AAT_TextExtractor/README.md

    - Single file mode let you select just one file for the operation, not using single file mode (simply called "multiple files mode") will let the program select every files in the specified folder.
 However, using multiple files mode works with just one single file as well.

 2. **Process Mode:**
    - Extract: Extract parameters from all lines that started with "Text("" then write them in new text file.
-The lines index will also be exported in .meta file for further insertion process.
+The lines' index will also be exported in .meta file for further insertion process.
    - Insert: Insert edited lines from extracted text relative to the original text by using meta file as a reference, then exported to a new text file.

 3. **Input Directory:**